Icon Builder 3.2 is available from the Mac App Store.

 3: Click “Create icon assets” and select the folder containing your Xcode project.

-Icon Builder will create an AppIcon set inside the “Images.xcassets” folder for that project.
+Icon Builder will create an AppIcon set inside the “Images.xcassets” folder for

 The icons are immediately ready for use in your project with no installation necessary.